aht/extproc/README.md

   * Easy to construct pipelines
   * Use short names for easy interactive typing

-In effect, make Python more usable as a system shell.
+In effect, make Python a sane alternative to non-trivial shell scripts.

 Technically, pc.py is a layer on top of subprocess.
 The subprocess module support a rich API but is clumsy for many common use cases,